speedie1337/spmenu/README.md

 is deprecated as of OpenSSL 3.0, but this would also make it very easy to have LibreSSL compatibility.
 - Image support: Ability to display icons, similar to rofi
-- Text drawing: Use cairo for text drawing over Xft.
 - Lines: Rofi-like newlines in the same entry
   - Just need to `XMoveResizeWindow()` as well as `mh += bh` and `y += bh` for each added line.